-We don’t know how many were there, but they each are able to do the same, throwing down their staff and them becoming serpents.
+We don’t know how many were there, but they each can do the same.
+They throw down their staffs and they becoming serpents.

-Then, one of those brilliant touches, Aaron’s staff eats the others.
+Then, in one of those brilliant touches, Aaron’s staff eats the others.

 So, what just happened?
 Did they show themselves as powerful as God?

 Satan is capable of the supernatural.
-Satan is able to imitate God, up to a point.
+Satan can imitate God, up to a point.
 We are NEVER to be enticed by the supernatural.
 We’re never to assume that something supernatural is from God.